SonarSource/sonar-text/CONTRIBUTING.md

   - `Expecting empty but was: [DefaultIssue[ruleKey=secrets:SXXXXX,gap=<null>,overriddenSeverity=<null>,quickFixAvailable=false,ruleDescriptionContextKey=<null>,codeVariants=<null>,...,saved=true]]`
 - Creating overly greedy regex:
   - The Some projects in the validation phase might not be analyzed because of time of scan

-## code structure for secret detection
+## Code structure for secret detection

 Take a look at the example of a secret detection specification file for a fake cloud provider below.
 This is considered the anatomy of a "good" secret detection file.

 ``` yaml
 provider: